EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-14-Getting-started-with-3D-printing.md

 ---
 This in an introduction to one of the 3D printers Prusa i3 3MKS used in the fablab.
-To beggin we start by the the digital product and then we transit to the physical product.
+To begin we start by the the digital product and then we transit to the physical product.

 Download Prusa Slicer, (I downloaded the 2.5.0 version but I recommend to check with your 3D printers)